yuki-inaho/nanosam2/README.md

 ### Camera Live Stream

-Stream a video (of a camera or a video file) frame by frame into Nanosam2.
-Perform tracking of objects from any frame.
+Stream a video (from a camera or video file source) frame by frame into Nanosam2.
+Start object tracking from any frame in the stream.

 For ResNet18 backend: